 Adverse reactions may be more likely and more severe in older patients, especially when taken in combination with drugs that act on the central nervous system.

-Infants and children - Phentermine (or other appetite suppressants) are NOT recommended for use by children under age 18.
+Infants and children - Phentermine and other appetite suppressants are NOT recommended for use by children under age 18.
 Studies on appetite suppressants have been done only in adult patients, and there is no specific information comparing use of Sympathomimetic appetite suppressants in children with use in other age groups.